 See, if you are a beginner and want to increase search engine traffic to your websites, you definitely have to focus on two things.

-One: Finding and using profitable keywords that drive you more website traffic
+- Finding and using profitable keywords that drive you more website traffic

-Two: Building backlinks
+- Building backlinks

 While choosing the keywords for your articles or web pages, make sure to focus more on using long tail keywords.
 Long tail keywords are not only golden but they give you more organic traffic as they include two or more keyword phrases.
 Google always rewards the sites that often use long tail keywords as their SEO strategy.

-So if you have a website be it professional or personal, if you start using long tail keywords, your website definitely tends to rank higher for various keyword phrases when compared to the sites that use short tail keywords.
+So if you have a website, be it professional or personal, if you start using long tail keywords, your website definitely tends to rank higher for various keyword phrases when compared to the sites that use short tail keywords.